PhoneNorkankham/flutter-mobile/README.md

   ┣ 📂local
-  ┃ ┣ 📂converter - This has all of the `TypeConverter` classes for the database ┃ ┣ 📂dao - These are the Data Access Object definitions for the databse ┣ 📂manager - classed for manager services
+  ┃ ┣ 📂converter - This has all of the `TypeConverter` classes for the database ┃ ┣ 📂dao - These are the Data Access Object definitions for the databse ┃ ┗ 📂table - These are the Object definitions for the databse ┣ 📂manager - classed for manager services
   ┣ 📂model - data models
   ┣ 📂remote
+  ┣ 📂repository - data repositories
-  ┃ ┣ 📂request - request data models for the Retrofit API ┃ ┣ 📂response - response data models for the Retrofit API ┃ ┣ 📂service - definitions of all requests for the API ┗ 📂repository - data repositories
+  ┗ 📂request - request data models for the Retrofit API 📂design - Theme of App
   📂di - definitions for Dependency Injection (Get) 📂helper - various helper classes **(needs to be broken apart)** 📂locale - Key lang **(needs to be broken apart)**